spyder-ide/spyder-docs/doc/panes/editor.rst

 The :guilabel:`Fonts` section lets you change the text font and size.

 .. image:: /images/editor/editor-syntax-highlighting.gif
-   :alt: Spyder's Editor panel, showing how to switch between syntax highlighting themes
+   :alt: Spyder's Editor pane, showing how to switch between syntax highlighting themes

 .. note:: Changes made to the syntax highlighting theme and font settings are common to all source files, regardless of their language.